zcczhang/zcczhang.github.io/_projects/UAV_rl.md

 <a id="3.2"></a>
 ### 3.2 NMDP Tabular Q Learning

 Since in each step in each episode, the agent has to observe if the current state is visited or not in order to get the reward, instead of only observing the current state, the process is the non-Markov Decision Process(NMDP).
 In order to let the agent ”learn” faster, I assume that they will visit the unvisited grid first.
-I also implement the decaying epsilon-greedy method to maximize the numerical reward for the action policy π(s) for each state s, shown below,
+I also implement the decaying epsilon-greedy method to maximize the numerical reward for the action policy $\pi(s)$ for each state $s$, shown below,

 ![](/images/eq4.png)